pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/STEP 4.md

 ## Slide 2
 In this slide we want to summarize the scope 3 emissions targets set by a selection of Fast Cars competitors.
-Here are some resources to help you:
+Here are some resources:

 Resources: SBTi website to see what scope 3 emissions reduction targets other automotive companies have set (https://sciencebasedtargets.org/).